JoshuaGessner/RouteRover/replit.md

-# MileTracker Pro
+# Route Rover

 ## Overview

-MileTracker Pro is a comprehensive expense and mileage tracking application designed for business professionals and freelancers.
+Route Rover is a comprehensive expense and mileage tracking application designed for business professionals and freelancers.
 The application provides automated trip tracking, expense management, receipt processing with OCR capabilities, and schedule-based trip planning.
 Built as a progressive web app with a mobile-first design, it features real-time GPS tracking, Google Maps integration for route calculation, and intelligent expense categorization.

 ## User Preferences